 - Being not an enemy, but a friend of the government by only seeking governmental excellence.

-- Seeking, per Christian-inspired values, to restore respect for “Family First” and biological relatives using secular legal tools to compel reunification.
+- Seeking, to restore respect for “Family First” and biological relatives and to compel reunification.

-- Lobbying the Legislature, Governor's and Congress regarding the ineffectiveness of the current Child Protection and Foster Care system, the waste of tax payer money in the last 20-years, and the need for a complete overhaul and reengineering of the existing system.
+- Lobbying the Legislature, Governor's and Congress regarding Parental Rights, the ineffectiveness of the current Child Welfare and Foster Care system, the waste of tax payer dollars in the past 20-years, and the requirement to reengineer the existing system.

-- Running legal rights awareness campaigns relating to children and their parents.
+- Conduct legal rights awareness campaigns relating to children and their parents.

-The nationwide litigation strategy against the 50 states’ child protection systems is focused, simple and will require resources to fund.
-The strategy is straightforward.
-The U.S. Supreme Court needs to declare that it is unconstitutional that any of the 50 states have statutes terminating parental rights, temporarily or permanently, which do not require that the child be substantially harmed or threatened by harm.
-Instead, the 50 states have unconstitutional statutes regulating parental manners, conduct, etc. The strategy is simple.
-We need to argue to the U.S. Supreme Court that it is unconstitutional for the state governments to take a child from a parent, even temporarily, unless it is to prevent a substantial harm to the child or threat of substantial harm to child.
-Because this nationwide legal strategy is so defined and specific, we have been able to define a budget to accomplish the goals of implementing the nationwide legal strategy and presenting these claims to the U.S. Supreme Court.
-(A separate fundraising campaign will be established to foster this effort.)
+The nationwide litigation strategy against the 50 states’ child protection systems is focused, simple and straightforward.
+FPF will petition the U.S. Supreme Court needs to declare that it is unconstitutional that any of the 50 states have statutes terminating parental rights, temporarily or permanently, which do not require that the child be substantially harmed or threatened by immediate harm.
+Instead, the 50 states have unconstitutional statutes regulating parental manners, conduct, etc. We will argue to the U.S. Supreme Court that it is unconstitutional for the state governments to take a child from a parent, even temporarily, unless it is to prevent a substantial harm to the child or threat of substantial harm to child.

 We seek to change laws which do not require the state to show a prevention of substantial harm prior to taking a child away from a parent.
 Our victories will be a victory for children, their families and America!